 4) Spur Job Growth and Other Economic Benefits

-A nation-wide switch to 100% clean energy would result in thousands of new jobs and billions of dollars saved.
+A nation-wide switch to 100% clean energy would result in tens of thousands of new jobs and billions of dollars saved.

 The effects of switching to clean energy can also be felt outside the energy industry.
-Keeping energy production in the U.S. means that the money you spend on energy stays in the U.S. This means more money goes to domestic workers and businesses, which in turn leads to stronger economic growth.
+Keeping energy production in the U.S. means more money goes to domestic workers and businesses, which in turn leads to stronger economic growth.

 (9) United States Energy Employment Report, 2022.
 Department of Energy.

 (10) Union of Concerned Scientists.
 On the road to 100 percent renewables.
 2022.
 COPAL